l-przybylka/l-przybylka/README.md

 ⚡ I'm really interested in AI and in how it can improve our lives.
 I've been using ChatGPT to help me solve problems at my current role.

-🌱 I’m currently helping build MancJS meetup website using TDD, Next.js and TypeScript.
+🌱 I’m currently collaborating on MancJS meetup website using TDD approach with jest as well as Next.js and TypeScript.

 💬 Ask me about baking sourdough bread.